-Refer to section 1.3.4 for details of the recommended AC input cords and to section 3.7 for disconnected device requirement.
+Refer to section 1.3.4 for details of the AC input cords recommended for the 750W and the 1500W models.

-3.7.3 AC Input Wire Connection
+3.7.4 AC Input Wire Connection, 1500W models

 - 1. Strip the outside insulation of the AC cable approx. 10cm.
 Trim the wires so that the ground wire is 10mm longer than the other wires.
-Strip 10mm at the end of each of the wires. - 2.Unscrew the base of the strain relief from the helix-shaped body.
+Strip 14mm at the end of each of the wires. - 2.Unscrew the base of the strain relief from the helix-shaped body.
 Insert the base through the outside opening in the AC input cover and screw the locknut securely (11-14 Lb-inch.) into the base, from the inside. - 3.Slide the helix-shaped body onto the AC cable.
 Insert the stripped wires through the strain relief base until the outer cable jacket is flush with the edge of the base.
 Tighten (16-18 Lb-inch.) the body to the base while holding the cable in place.
 Now the cable is securely fastened inside the strain relief.
 Refer to Fig.3-2.